Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 3 Neyman through the looking-glass

 and the optimal predictive probability $q^*(X)$ should be adjusted accordingly.
 At the other extreme, if one takes $\mathcal{G} = \sigma(X)$, the conditional expectation collapses to

 recovering the oracle's degenerate view discussed in Section~3.1.
-This ``forecast'' is perfect \emph{for an oracle} that knows whether the interval covers, but a non‑omniscient statistician who insists on the slogan ``either it covers or it does not'' is in a different position: they know only that the true coverage indicator takes values in $\{0,1\}$, but they still must name a single real number $q \in [0,1]$ when scored.
-Any operational rule $Q$ that implements this stance and only ever reports $0$ or $1$, without access to $Z_\theta$ itself, has strictly larger expected loss than the design‑based forecast $q \equiv p = 1-\alpha$ under any strictly proper Bernoulli scoring rule.
-Formally, if $Z_\theta \sim \mathrm{Bernoulli}(p)$ with $p = 1-\alpha$ and $S$ is strictly proper, then for every $\{0,1\}$--valued forecast rule $Q$,
+This ``forecast'' is perfect for an oracle that knows whether the interval covers, but a non-omniscient statistician who insists on the slogan ``either it covers or it does not'' is in a different position: they know only that the true coverage indicator takes values in $\{0,1\}$, but they still must name a single real number $q \in [0,1]$ when scored.
+In particular, the two constant forecasts consistent with the either-or stance---$q \equiv 0$ and $q \equiv 1$---both have strictly larger expected loss than $q \equiv p = 1 - \alpha$ whenever $0 < p < 1$.
+This follows immediately from strict propriety: $E_\theta[S(q, Z_\theta)]$ is uniquely minimized at $q = p$, and $p \notin \{0,1\}$.
+In this sense, the ``forecast'' implied by the either-or slogan is strictly dominated, in the usual scoring-rule sense, by the design-level forecast $1 - \alpha$.